Story structure: A writing tool used by JohnMcPhee

 When I work with aspiring authors on their "chunky outline" in our private book workshops, laying out your book can feel intimidating.
 After a client sees it, fully, on the table, however, there’s a sense of relief.
 Their hodgepodge of ideas and stories and lessons came together, seamlessly, like a puzzle.

 Creating your book’s structure through an outline does two things.
-First, it gives you a "lay of the land," as I used to say as a journalist, to see what material you must work with.
+First, it gives you a sense of what’s there and how your material may naturally connect.
 Second, it gives you a direction: a place to start and a place to end.

 Say you found yourself in the Alaska wilderness, and say you needed to carve a path through the woods.
-Hopefully you wouldn’t bushwack your way up a cliff.
-You’d find a route with a more doable incline.
+Hopefully you wouldn’t jump in randomly and bushwack whatever is in front of you.

 You're not just building a path for you; you're building it for all the hikers who will start down this trail.
 Hopefully they continue, instead of turning back, and find the exertion worth it.
 Ideally, they tell their friends about this path you carved.
 They saw the most magnificent view.